ghacupha/erp-system/docs/index.rst

 .. include:: ../README.rst

-Welcome to Lumache's documentation!
+Welcome to ERP-SYSTEM documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**ERP-SYSTEM** is a Java accountants and accounts admins that records the kind of financial information that you don't normally have on a typical accounts management app.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.

 .. note::